-According to the water abstraction taxing scheme of Baden-Württemberg, the abstraction of small quantities (= 2,000 cubic meter per annum) is exempt while a deduction of 50 percent is applied to abstractions between 2,000 and 3,000 cubic meter per annum.7 Furthermore, the tax is not applied to water abstractions that do not require a license according to the federal Water Management Act or the Water Act of Baden-Württemberg, nor to cases where specific exceptions have been granted.
+According to the water abstraction taxing scheme of Baden-Württemberg, the abstraction of small quantities (= 2000 cubic meter per annum) is exempt while a deduction of 50 percent is applied to abstractions between 2000 and 3000 cubic meter per annum.7 Furthermore, the tax is not applied to water abstractions that do not require a license according to the federal Water Management Act or the Water Act of Baden-Württemberg, as well as in cases where specific exceptions have been granted.
 The tariff structure (see table below) allows for a differentiation according to the origin of water (surface or ground water) and its use (public water supply, heat pumps, cooling, irrigation, and other uses).